molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 ## Test suites with Jasmine

-Angular ships with two tools that enable you to write and execute unit and integration tests: Karma and Jasmine.

-Jasmine is a testing framework consisting basically of three parts:
+Angular ships with Jasmine, a tool that enables you to write and execute unit and integration tests.
+In particular, Jasmine is a testing framework consisting basically of three parts:

 1. A library with classes and functions for constructing tests.
 2. A test execution engine.
 3. A reporting engine that outputs test results in different formats.

 If you are new to Jasmine, I recommend reading the [official Jasmine tutorial](https://jasmine.github.io/tutorials/your_first_suite).

-This guide does not provide a full introduction to Jasmine, but let us recap Jasmine’s basic structure and terminology that will be used throughout this guide.
+This guide provides a short introduction to Jasmine, exploring the basic structure and terminology that will be used throughout this guide.

-### Creating a Jasmine suite
+### Creating a test suite

 In terms of Jasmine, a test consists of one or more _suites_.
 A suite is declared with a `describe` block: